Line Dance History Australia

 Coffs Harbour, NSW

 Good question Shona.
 We will soon be bringing readers a history of country music radio past and present with Kelvin Dale.
-It will be fascinating reading.

 Where has the time gone?